karmaniverous/stan/.stan/system/stan.todo.md

   - cancel.key (Windows): sporadic EBUSY on teardown in CI.
     - Proposal: increase the post‑cancel settle slightly or wire a brief bounded join on renderer timers; keep rmDirWithRetries as last resort.
     - Validate locally and in CI to tune the final settle back toward 250–500 ms.

-- CLI UI unification (Live + Logger under one composable UI)
-  - Provide a single RunnerUI that composes a shared ProgressModel and a pluggable sink (LiveTableSink | LoggerSink).
-  - Share status labels and summary via one helper; preserve q/r keys, final‑frame flush, and parity with existing tests.
-  - Acceptance: existing live/no‑live parity tests remain green; logs/frames carry the same status tokens.

 - DRY status labels and summary
   - Extract a shared status‑label + summary helper and reuse in LoggerUI and ProgressRenderer to avoid wording/color drift.